Prais3/Natural-Language-Processing/README.md

 If using csv: results.csv (which includes both the report and the score [0-5])

 For the language_tool_python, the output leads to a url, which is not required.
 It shows all the matches or errors in language (ex: spelling mistake) found and reports possible replacements and where the error occured.
 Might be a bit slow when running the first time.

-If all the requirements above are met, the function or the features can be tested and the code should run properly.